arangodb/arangodb/Documentation/Books/Manual/Administration/Encryption/README.md

 That is where the Encryption feature comes in.

 The Encryption feature of ArangoDB will encrypt all data that ArangoDB is storing in your database before it is written to disk.
-This feature applies to all ArangoDB deployment modes.

 The data is encrypted with AES-256-CTR, which is a strong encryption algorithm, that is very suitable for multi-processor environments.
 This means that